 - Contamination – This depends on where the carrots have been planted.
 If the carrots are planted in an area where there are contaminated soils or water, this can cause their poisoning.

 - Natural Sugars – Your guinea pig needs sugar but too much of it can be harmful.
 Too many carrots can lead to diabetes.
 For this reason, you should try and regulate how many carrots your guinea pig will eat.
-Of course, natural sugars are healthier and also carrots can reduce blood sugar levels.
-Therefore this is not a big issue.

 - Carotenemia – This is a condition that can occur due to the consumption of too many carrots.